 Shock can occur as well as hearing loss among those with the symptoms.
-A small percentage of cases who were hospitalized eventually die.
+A small percentage of cases requiring hospitalized eventually die.

 A diagnosis of Lassa fever is generally based on PCR testing or antibody testing.
 The symptoms, health history and contacts of the individual are factors in determining a diagnosis of the disease.

 Ribavirin which is an antiviral drug is used as treatment for Lassa fever.
-It is considered highly effective if administered early.
+It is highly effective if the doctor starts it early.

 Most of the treatment involves supportive care by ensuring proper hydration and nutrition as well as oxygen and other measures as needed.

-Take note that ribavirin is also utilized as post-exposure prophylaxis.
-Nevertheless, further studies are required to determine its effectiveness.
+Take note that the doctor also uses ribavirin as post-exposure prophylaxis.
+Nevertheless, further studies are necessary to determine its effectiveness.